 This bug is turning deadly—with over a dozen deaths reported, and incidence of over 2000 cases.
 Sindh’s Health Department is taking measures to control this outbreak, with the help of international bodies like WHO.

 Typhoid is caused by a bacterium that spreads through contaminated food and water.
 Symptoms include stomach pain, nausea, vomiting, and loss of appetite.
 Of the 16 Asian countries with high typhoid prevalence, residents of Punjab and Sindh are at the highest risk of developing typhoid.
+If you or someone you know thinks they have typhoid, get in touch with an internal medicine specialist in Lahore.

 A single case of extensive drug resistant travel associated typhoid case has also emerged in the UK.
 Multi-drug resistant (MDR) typhoid shows resistance to fluoroquinolones, with sporadic cases of resistance towards other antibiotics like azithromycin and cephalosporins.
 Such cases were previously seen in parts of Africa and Asia.
 However, first large scale emergence of resistance to first line drugs—top three: ampicillin, TMP-SMX, chloramphenicol and fluoroquinolones, as well as third generation Cephalosporins—is seen in Sindh.